nagasudhirpulla/taming_python/blog/skills/keycloak_production.md

 * Keycloak can be configured from the `conf/keycloak.conf` file present in the Keycloak folder

 ### Setup the Keycloak hostname
-* Add the hostname information in the `keycloak.conf` file with the setting `hostname=localhost`
+* Add the hostname information in the `keycloak.conf` file with the setting `hostname=localhost`.
+The hostname can be localhost or IP address or hostname or domain name

 ### Setup the certificates
 *
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI3OTk3Mjk5Myw3MDkxNzIyOF19
+eyJoaXN0b3J5IjpbMjAxOTIwMTQ1LDcwOTE3MjI4XX0=
 -->